 Tramadol, another type of analgesic, may be combined with the above drugs.

 Duloxetine (Cymbalta).
 In 2010, the U.S. Food and Drug Administration approved the use of duloxetine (Cymbalta) for chronic musculoskeletal pain including that caused by OA.
-This oral medication is also is in use for other conditions, such as mood disorders, nerve pain, and fibromyalgia.
+This oral medication is also in use for other conditions, such as mood disorders, nerve pain, and fibromyalgia.

-Intra-articular steroid injections should be reserved for individuals who are unresponsive to acetaminophen or NSAIDs or for whom NSAIDs are contraindicated.
+Intra-articular steroid injections should be reserved for individuals who are unresponsive to acetaminophen or NSAIDs, or for whom NSAIDs are contraindicated.
 Adequate evidence for efficacy exists for the knee and hip joint.
 Symptom relief tends to be limited (weeks to months), and long-term benefit has not been supported by current evidence.
 Injections should be limited to 3 or 4 times a year per joint.
 Infection should be ruled out prior to injection.

 Injections of hyaluronic acid derivatives (Hyalgan or Synvisc) may be beneficial when noninvasive treatments or steroid injections achieve suboptimal results.
-Data is still lacking regarding the efficacy and safety of repeated courses and frequency of treatment course with these compounds.
+Data are still lacking regarding the efficacy and safety of repeated courses and frequency of treatment course with these compounds.